Blackpeak/Morgan/README.md

 ![](https://media0.giphy.com/media/o0vwzuFwCGAFO/giphy.gif)
 # morgan
-# First of all, the stable version is in the WEBStableVersion folder
 ## M.Organ
 This project helps you organize your costs makes your life easier when provides you a complete picture of your expenses.